chrispan68/Installer/README.md

 Next go back to the LIFT-Installer.iss file, (opened with the Inno Setup Compiler.)
 Click the green run arrow circled:
 ![alt_text](https://github.com/chrispan68/Installer/blob/master/Screenshots/run-compiler.png)
 After the compilation is completed, navigate to your working directory and open the output folder.
 There should be a file called lift-java-installer.exe.
 This is the file that you can distribute to students, (after signing it).

+Some information about the files that we pre-populated the directory with.

+The source of the Git Bash installer is: https://git-scm.com/downloads, this will update and needs to be changed, (this means changing the GitBashInstaller constant in the installer as well as downloading the latest version of git from this link.)

+The source of the Xming installer is: https://sourceforge.net/projects/xming/.